oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 States that the path `PATCH /company` is supported.

-The `UPDATE` capability can also be applied to a collection of reference values to state that individual members of the collection can be updated.
+The `UPDATE` capability can also be applied to an entity set or collection-valued navigation property to state that individual members of the collection can be updated.

 ```rsdl
 service {